koka-lang/koka/doc/spec/getstarted.kk.md

   flip()   -> resume(False) + resume(True)
 }
 ```
-The `flip` operation will execute the following code twice, once with
+When a `flip` operation is issued, this handler will catch it
+dynamically.
+In the above handler, we resume twice: once with a `False`
-a `False` value, and once with a `True` value.
-The final result is wrapped
+value as the result for `flip`, and once with a `True` value.
+The
-as a list which are concatenated by `flip`.
-The type of the `handler` will
+`return` clause wraps the final result in a list which are concatenated
+by the `flip` handler.
+The type of the `amb` handler is a function that
-remove the `amb` effect and return a list of results:
+removes the `amb` effect from its argument, and return a list of results:

     > :t amb
     \(|`:forall<a,e> (action : () -> <amb|e> a) -> e list<a>`\)

-We can now run the `xor` function using the `amb` handler:
+We can now run the `xor` function using the `amb` handler to
+handle the `flip` operations:

 ```
 fun test1() {
   amb(xor).show.println
 }
 ```
-Here we used _dot_ syntax, you can read more about that in
+Here we used _dot_ syntax introduced in Section [#sec-dot].
+If we run
-Section [#sec-dot].
-If we run this in the interpreter, we see
-all possible results:
+`test1` in the interpreter, we see all possible results:

     > test1()
     \(`[False,True,True,False]`\)